Family and Medical Leave Policies

 University FMFL Policy on Birth and Adoption: Dietrich School of Arts and Sciences Implementation

-• Faculty member is entitled to paid medical leave as recommended by doctor (e.g. 6 weeks for uncomplicated birth), plus 4 weeks of paid parental leave.
-This is a total of 10-12 weeks of paid leave, for an uncomplicated pregnancy.
-In Arts and Sciences, this will be implemented as one term with no teaching responsibilities.
+• Faculty members are entitled to paid medical leave as recommended by their physician (e.g., 6 weeks for uncomplicated birth), plus 4 weeks of paid parental leave.

 • Salary will be continued only during that period for which the faculty member would normally be on the payroll.